SysKitTeam/docs-spdockit/permission-management/clone-permissions-wizard.md

 **Supported People Picker source selection**: user, Active Directory group.
 **Supported People Picker destination selection**: user(s), Active Directory group(s).

-1. Navigate to Permissions Explorer and click on the **Clone Wizard** in the Wizards ribbon.
+1. Navigate to Permissions Explorer and click on the **Copy Wizard** in the Wizards ribbon.

 2. In the **Target** step define which farm, web application or site collection will be a wizard scope.